Are you wondering where to find the best probiotics for dogs? Many of them carry some amazing health benefits … but not all probiotics!

 Some experts question whether probiotics survive their journey to the colon (sometimes this is a marketing claim for probiotic brands with enteric coatings).
 In fact, most of the healthy bacteria can travel through the high acid situations, enzymes, and bile in the body.

 Dr Natasha Campbell-McBride, creator of the GAPS (Gut and Psychology Syndrome) protocol, says that it doesn’t matter if the probiotics don’t arrive alive in the colon.
-Even if they’re dead, the body can still use their genetic material to benefit the colon.
+Even if they’re dead, the body scan still use their genetic material to benefit the colon.

 Anus – The “Back Door!”

-Every time your pet has a bowel movement, hundreds of thousands of bacteria, yeast and other microbes exit the body.
+Every time your pet has a bowel movement, hundreds of thousands of bacteria, yeast, and other microbes exit the body.
 This is part of the body’s detoxification process and probiotics help remove the toxins.

 It’s not on the illustration, but probiotics live successfully in the vagina.
 When puppies are born, they get a first dose of healthy bacteria as they pass through the birth canal.
 (This is true of human babies too, and C-section babies miss out on this benefit.)